Gioni06/stasis-generator/src/tests/fixtures/test-project/src/pages/page-two.markdown

   first: string value
   second: true
 ---
-# Hello Universe

-This is the second test file
+This is the excerpt of the second test file
 ---

 This is the second test file, This is the second test file.